Teaching Children to Focus in the Age of Distraction

 Despite many professionals claiming supreme abilities to multitask, scientific research has made it clear that multitasking actually diminishes your work performance and reduces your ability to concentrate.
 Teach your children how to focus on one particular task at a time and how not get distracted or overwhelmed.

 Belly breathing, also known as diaphragmatic breathing, helps to slow down your heart rate and clear your mind so you can concentrate better.
-Teaching kids about belly breathing at a young age can help them learn to keep control of their emotions and anxieties and focus better when confronted with a difficult situation or task.
+Teaching kids about belly breathing at a young age can help them learn to keep control of their emotions and anxieties.
+It will help them focus better when confronted with a difficult situation or task.

-Practicing mindfulness, or maintaining mental awareness in the present moment while acknowledging and accepting your thoughts, feelings, and physical sensations is a priceless skill to instill in your child from a young age.
+Practicing mindfulness is a priceless skill to instill in your child from a young age.
 The younger they learn to control their mind and thoughts pattern, the greater their ability to focus the rest of their lives.

-Help your child create a ritual that triggers their brain to start focusing by setting up a specific time and place to do homework.
+Help your child create a ritual that triggers their brain to start focusing.
+Teaching children how to focus does not have to be difficult!
+Set up a specific time and place to do homework.
 Shut off all distractions, like TVs or telephones, and teach them to self-regulate if they do need to use the computer to look something up.
 You can install a parental monitoring program at first if you cannot be there to check on them.

 Kids can only concentrate for so long and work better when they can get up and do something different before returning to their task.
 Even adults need those few minutes to give their brain a rest.
-Teach them how recognized when their focus fades due to mental tire rather than simply being bored and how to schedule breaks to get it back.
+Teach them how recognized when their focus fades due to mental tire rather than simply being bored.
+Explain to your children how important breaks are.

-Kids and adults alike end up procrastinating when they feel overwhelmed by a big task.
-Learning how to break that big task down into smaller, more manageable chunks will keep them from feeling overwhelmed and focus more easily.
-It also helps them build up their confidence and self-esteem so they understand how to manage themselves and difficult tasks in the future.
+Teaching children how to focus: Kids and adults alike end up procrastinating when they feel overwhelmed by a big task.
+Learning how to break that big task down into smaller, more manageable chunks.
+It will keep them from feeling overwhelmed and focus more easily.
+It also helps them build up their confidence and self-esteem.
+They understand how to manage themselves and difficult tasks in the future.